nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ ls en-us.txt
 en-us.txt
 ```
-The output repeats the file name given in the argument.
+not an error: The output repeats the file name given in the argument.

 ***